 He returned to Binghamton in 2002 and spent three seasons with the Senators’ new affiliate there before being promoted to Ottawa in 2005.
-Paddock was back in the AHL as head coach of the Philadelphia Phantoms in 2008-09, and today is back in a familiar role as assistant GM of the Flyers, a post he was named to on July 9, 2009.
+Paddock was back in the AHL as head coach of the Philadelphia Phantoms in 2008-09, and had another brief stint with the Phantoms in Adirondack in 2010-11.

 |Career AHL Statistics – John Paddock

 |1983-84||Maine Mariners||63||24||30||9||57||.452||3rd, North||17||12||5||.706||Won Calder Cup